speechki-book/speechki-open-api/flows/auto.md

 #### record -> build

-The system has successfully completed the record process and started build the audiobook.
+The system completed the recording process and started post-production process (building).

-Actions which will be started after transition:
+Actions that will be initiated after transition:

-- Build process
+- Building process (post-production)

-How makes transition - by trigger
+The transition will be initiated by the trigger

 ---